mariowstech/mariowstech/README.md

 - ❤️ I'm a very friendly person!
 - 🎂 26/12

-  If you want my discord is @mariowstech
+  If you want, my discord is @mariowstech.

 ## [My stuff](https://mariowstech.github.io)